 CalorieKing Calorie, Fat & Carb Counter.
 This book is full of

 great ideas and explanations about how to make healthy food choices.

 For those of you who like to chat

-online, I will recommend a wonderful website where you can network with other people with
+online, I will recommend a wonderful website where you can network with

 Association website can help get you connected and active locally.

-If this Diabetes Basics: Questions and Answers was helpful or
+If this Diabetes Basics: Questions and Answers section was helpful

 Doc@healthdoc.org.
 Good health.
 Live well.